adhdtiger-net/snapraid-aio-script/README.md

 ```

 3. Run `apt update`, and `apt install hd-idle` to install the updated version.
 You do not need to specify the respository, apt will automatically install the newset version from the new repository.
-4. In your `script-config.sh` file, change `SPINDOWN=0` to `SPINDOWN=1` to enable spindown.
+4. In your `script-config.conf` file, change `SPINDOWN=0` to `SPINDOWN=1` to enable spindown.
 5. If you wish to use `hd-idle` as a service to manage your disks outside of the scope of the Snapraid AIO Script, refer to these [additional instructions](https://forum.openmediavault.org/index.php?thread/37438-how-to-spin-down-hard-drives-with-hd-idle/) on the OpenMediaVault forum.

 # Upgrade
 If you are using a previous version of the script, do not use your config file.
-Please move your preferences to the new `script-config.sh` found in the archive.
+Please move your preferences to the new `script-config.conf` found in the archive.

 # Known Issues
 - You tell me!